merenlab/anvio/anvio/docs/artifacts/trnaseq-profile-db.md

 ## Uses

-Tabulation of tRNA-seq data by %(anvi-tabulate-trnaseq)s takes a specific and optionally nonspecific profile database in addition to a %(trnaseq-contigs-databases).
+Tabulation of tRNA-seq data by %(anvi-tabulate-trnaseq)s takes a specific and optionally nonspecific profile database in addition to a %(trnaseq-contigs-db)s.

-Interactive visualization of tRNA-seq data in %(anvi-interactive)s requires a specific, nonspecific, combined, or summed profile database in addition to a %(trnaseq-contigs-database)s.
+Interactive visualization of tRNA-seq data in %(anvi-interactive)s requires a specific, nonspecific, combined, or summed profile database in addition to a %(trnaseq-contigs-db)s.